Skip to Main Content

 Writing an Annotated Bibliography

-• describe the book or article's content
+• describe the source's content and/or

-• present your reactions to the book or article's content
+• present your reactions to the content

-It can be helpful to review samples of existing annotated bibliographies, too.
+It can also be helpful to review samples of existing annotated bibliographies, too.
 Remember, however, to follow the style and format that your instructor has indicated in your assignment.

 Thanks to Susan Hollis for sharing information for this page.